Jess2/vue-button-animation/README.md

     ```
 <br>

-* **`height`** - It means the button's min height.
+* **`height`** - It means the button's height.
     If you enter a number or a string excluding unit, the unit is set to `px`.
     If you enter a specific unit, the height is set to that unit.
-    If you do not enter any height prop, the height is automatically calculated based on the length of button's text data and predefined padding value(`padding: 0.5em 1em 0.51em`).
+    If you do not enter any height prop, the height is automatically calculated based on the length of button's text data and predefined padding value.

     Example:
     ```html